thomaswilburn/itc298-materials/intro_to_node/readme.rst

 Overview
 --------

 In 2009, Ryan Dahl released Node.js, which combined Google's V8 JavaScript engine with a set of C bindings to various system APIs.
-The initial purpose of this was to handle long-running file uploads: other server-side frameworks tended to treat each upload as a blocking task, meaning that a process was tied up completely until each upload finished.
-Node, on the other hand, almost exclusively uses "non-blocking" I/O, so it can process multiple requests while performing lengthy tasks outside of the scripting engine, such as writing to the file system or reading from the network.
+The initial purpose of this was to handle long-running file uploads for many simultaneous users: other server-side frameworks tended to treat each upload as a blocking task, meaning that a process was tied up until each upload finished completely.
+Node, on the other hand, almost exclusively uses "non-blocking" I/O, so it can handle multiple requests from a single server process, because it can run other pending tasks while waiting for incoming or outgoing data.

-Just as JavaScript itself is a conventional-looking language with a surprising heritage, Node's asynchronous nature is not entirely new: other languages and frameworks have used something similar.
-But few of them have had the kind of success experienced by Node.
+Just as JavaScript itself is a conventional-looking language with a heritage from some truly oddball languages, Node's asynchronous nature is not innovative: other languages and frameworks have used something similar, but few of them have had the kind of success experienced by Node.
 In addition to its uptake in the business community, Node has become the de-facto runtime for web development buid scripts and tooling.
+Where at one time useful tools would be written for a single platform (usually OS X), coders on Windows and Linux can now be equally productive.

 REPL
 ----